-Who Pays Compensation For Car Wrecks In Kansas?
+Who Pays Compensation For Car Accidents In Kansas?

-Our experienced auto accident attorneys explain the claims process
+Our experienced car accident attorneys explain the claims process

 If you've been injured in a car accident in Kansas, the costs can pile up in a hurry.
 Medical bills.
 Lost wages.
 Damage to your vehicle.
 Services you may need to go on living.
 You're trying to rebuild your life, and your accident-related expenses can be an anchor dragging you down.
 That's why it's so important to know how to get full and fair compensation.

 The experienced attorneys at Warner Law Offices are ready to help.
 We've worked with countless people injured in car accidents, and we know the claims process inside and out.
 Our legal team can help you understand your options and fight for the compensation you need.
 Here's what you need to know.

 Kansas is a "no-fault" state for car insurance

 That doesn't necessarily mean that it doesn't matter who is at fault in your accident.
 But it does mean that as a person injured in an accident, you first need to file a claim with your own insurance carrier, even if another driver clearly caused your accident.

 Kansas requires all motorists to carry personal injury protection (PIP) insurance, which provides benefits for you, as the insured motorist, and your passengers (as long as they don't have their own insurance) on a no-fault basis.
 The minimum amount of protection required by Kansas law includes: